Quantum Adversary (Upper) Bound: Example where the General Adversary Upper Bound is Useful

 \section{Example where the General Adversary Upper Bound is Useful}

-In this section we will describe a function, called the \textsc{1-Fault Nand Tree}, for which \thm{maintheorem} gives a better upper bound on query complexity than any known quantum algorithm.
-The \textsc{1-Fault Nand Tree} was proposed by Zhan et al. \cite{us} to obtain a superpolynomial speed-up for a boolean formula with a promise on the inputs, and is a specific type of \textsc{Constant-Fault Direct Tree}, which is mentioned in \sec{intro}.
-We will first define a \textsc{Nand Tree}, and then explain the promise of the \textsc{1-Fault Nand Tree}.
+In this section we describe a function, called the \textsc{1-Fault Nand Tree}, for which \thm{maintheorem} gives a better upper bound on query complexity than any previously known quantum algorithm.
+The \textsc{1-Fault Nand Tree} was proposed by Zhan et al. \cite{us} to obtain a super-polynomial speed-up for a partial Boolean formula, and is a specific type of \textsc{Constant-Fault Direct Tree}, which was mentioned in \sec{intro}.
+We first define the \textsc{Nand Tree}, and then explain the allowed inputs to the \textsc{1-Fault Nand Tree}.

-The \textsc{Nand Tree} is a complete, binary tree of depth $n$, where each node is assigned a bit value.
-The leaves are assigned arbitrary values, and any internal node $v$ is given the value \textsc{nand}$(val(v_1),val(v_2))$, where $v_1$ and $v_2$ are $v$'s children, and $val(v_i)$ denotes the value of that node.
+The \textsc{Nand Tree} is a complete, binary tree of depth $d$, where each node is assigned a bit value.
+The leaves are assigned arbitrary values, and any internal node $v$ is given the value \textsc{nand}$(val(v_1),val(v_2))$, where $v_1$ and $v_2$ are $v$'s children, and $val(v_i)$ is the value of the node $v_i$.

 To evaluate the \textsc{Nand Tree}, one must find the value of the root given an oracle for the values of the leaves.
-(The \textsc{Nand Tree} is equivalent to solving \textsc{nand}$^n$, although the composition we will use for \thm{maintheorem} is not the composition of the \textsc{nand} function, but of the \textsc{Nand Tree} as a whole.)
-For arbitrary inputs, Farhi et al. showed that there exists an optimal algorithm in the Hamiltonian model to solve the \textsc{Nand Tree} in $O(2^{0.5n})$ time \cite{FarhiNAND1}, and this was subsequently extended to a standard discrete algorithm with quantum query complexity $O(2^{0.5n})$ \cite{Childs2007,Reichardt2010}.
-Classically, the best algorithm requires $2^{0.753n}$ queries \cite{Saks1986}.
-Here, we will consider the \textsc{1-Fault Nand Tree}, for which there is a promise on the values of the inputs.
+(The \textsc{Nand Tree} is equivalent to solving \textsc{nand}$^d$, although the composition we will use for \thm{maintheorem} is not the composition of the \textsc{nand} function, but of the \textsc{Nand Tree} as a whole.)
+For arbitrary inputs, Farhi et al. showed that there exists an optimal quantum algorithm in the Hamiltonian model to solve the \textsc{Nand Tree} in $O(2^{0.5d})$ time \cite{FarhiNAND1}, and this was extended to a standard discrete algorithm with quantum query complexity $O(2^{0.5d})$ \cite{Childs2007,Reichardt2010}.
+Classically, the best algorithm requires $\Omega(2^{0.753d})$ queries \cite{Saks1986}.
+Here, we consider the \textsc{1-Fault Nand Tree}, which is a \textsc{Nand Tree} with a promise that the inputs satisfy certain conditions.